Domusgpt/nimbus-guardian/README.md

    because attackers could use these to access your databases, APIs, and user data.
 Always keep .env in .gitignore!

-🟠 Missing security headers (helmet)
-   ✅ Auto-fixable
+🟠 Dockerfile doesn't specify USER (runs as root by default) ✅ Auto-fixable

    🤖 AI Explanation:
-   Security headers protect your app from common attacks like XSS and clickjacking.
-Helmet is a package that sets these automatically...
+   Running containers as root is a security risk.
+If an attacker compromises your container, they have full system access.
+Always create a non-root user in your Dockerfile...

-$ guardian fix
+$ nimbus fix

 🔧 Found 2 fixable issues
 ?
 Fix these issues?
 Yes

 ✅ Removed .env from git
-✅ Added helmet to package.json
+✅ Added USER directive to Dockerfile

 All fixes applied!
 ```